Download the all-new Republic app:

 Advertisement

-National Aeronautics and Administration (NASA) on Wednesday has found first-ever planet to be closely orbiting around a white dwarf star, which is dense leftover of its Sun-like star that is only 40 percent larger than Earth. new data from NASA’s Transiting Exoplanet Survey Satellite (TESS) and its retired Spitzer Telescope appear to indicate that planet kwn as 'WD 1856 b' is intact and in close orbit around its star.
-Previously scientists believed that such a search would be futile as creation of white dwarf was expected to destroy any planets that came too close.
+National Aeronautics and Space Administration (NASA) on Wednesday has found the first-ever planet to be closely orbiting around a white dwarf star, which is the dense leftover of its Sun-like star that is only 40 percent larger than Earth.
+The new data from NASA’s Transiting Exoplanet Survey Satellite (TESS) and its retired Spitzer Space Telescope appear to indicate that the planet known as 'WD 1856 b' is intact and in close orbit around its star.
+Previously scientists believed that such a search would be futile as the creation of the white dwarf was expected to destroy any planets that came too close.

 READ | NASA's Curiosity Rover captures ‘dust devil’ swirling on Mars; Watch video